Growing Up! How to Grow Vertically in Your Garden

 Growing climbing vegetables like beans over an arch makes them super easy to pick.

 Locate your vegetable archway somewhere sunny and sheltered.
-Start by digging out planting trenches either side of the arch.
+Start by digging out planting trenches on either side of the arch.
 Next, drive home the uprights.
 Space the uprights to correspond with the width of the cattle panels.
 The trenches can then be backfilled, starting with a thick layer of nutrient-rich organic matter such as compost or well-rotted manure, followed by the excavated soil.

 Cut the cattle panels to size with wire cutters.
 Measure out enough of the panels to give an arch that’s high enough to walk beneath without having to stoop.
 Use zip ties to secure the panels to the posts at regular intervals, then trim off the excess to give a neat finish.
-If you’re using more than one section of cattle panel, slightly overlap the edge of the second section with the first then secure it in the same way.
+If you’re using more than one section of the cattle panel, slightly overlap the edge of the second section with the first, then secure it in the same way.

 See more on how to build a trellis or support for climbing vegetables.